dabeaz-course/practical-python/Notes/04_Classes_objects/01_Class.md

 ### Exercise 4.3: Creating a list of instances

-Try these steps to make a list of Stock instances and compute the total
+Try these steps to make a list of Stock instances from a list of dictionaries.
+Then compute the total cost:
-cost:

 ```python
 >>> import fileparse